CDRT/docs/bios/settings/thinkpad/network.md

 ?>  All the settings in this group are not available via WMI.

+!> Each listed network is represented by a `[SSID Value][Type]` and has its own sub-group of settings - open the items below for details.

 <details><summary>[SSID Value][Type] </summary>

-SSID value and its type.<br>
+SSID value and its type.

 Every SSID on the list leads to details for this network.

-See descriptions below.<br>
+See descriptions below.

 ![](./img/managewificonfig.png)